-Most standard form contracts used in construction in Australia permit a building contractor to claim an extension of time if there is a “claimable delay”.
+Most standard form contracts permit a building contractor to claim an extension of time if there is a “claimable delay”.

 The definition of “claimable delay” depends on the type of contract used.

-When can a building contractor request a time extension due to a delay?
+When can a building contractor request an extension of time due to a delay?